hermangroup/docs/mining/index.rst

 CPU Mining
 ==========

-This documentation describes how to mine Dash under the Windows operating system using just the CPU in your computer.
+This documentation describes how to mine Historia under the Windows operating system using just the CPU in your computer.
 Please note that the prevalence of GPU and ASIC miners mean that unless you have free electricity, this is highly unlikely to be profitable!
 Since this is the